• Skip to primary navigation

 • They are crisp and slightly soft outside, just like Danish butter cookies should be.

-• You can dip them in chocolate, sprinkle with sprinkles or coarse sugar, or enjoy them plain!
+• You can dip them in chocolate, sprinkle them with sprinkles or coarse sugar, or enjoy them plain!

 Ingredient Notes: